 Several function control options are provided by MACRO-11 through the .ENABL and .DSABL directives.
-These directives are included in a source program to invoke or inhibit certain MACRO-11 functions and operations incident to the assembly process itself.
-Using a 3-character symbolic argument to designate a desired function, these directives take the following form:
+These directives are included in a source program to invoke or inhibit certain MACRO-11 functions and operations incidental to the assembly process itself.
+These directives take the following form: